gheenie/py-encoding-and-io/README.md

 4. Prints a list of all of the bungalows.

-5. Prints a dictionary which list lists the average property price for each property type.
+5. Prints a dictionary which lists the average property price for each property type.

 6. Add a new bungalow for sale to the properties data.